-Mama June Weight Loss 2017: Down To 199 lbs.
+Mama June Weight Loss 2017: Down to 199 lbs.
 As Daughter Questions Motives

 “When I started losing the weight, I weighed over 450 lbs.
 I had the gastric sleeve [surgery] and lost 160 lbs.”

-While Mama June runs through the laundry list of procedures she would like to have done, namely removal of excess skin, she says is the result of her four pregnancies, her surgeon, Dr. Daniel G. Kolder has his own plans.
+While Mama June runs through the laundry list of procedures she would like to have done, namely removal of excess skin she says is the result of her four pregnancies, her surgeon, Dr. Daniel G. Kolder has his own plans.

 “Maybe our best bet is to do the breasts and abdomen, because those two surgeries really complement one another.
 I think do those two out of the gate to begin with, then come back and we talk arms and we talk face.”